Get a property report and suburb profile for any property in Wishart

 Wishart demographics

-Wishart, located in the southern suburbs of Brisbane, is a family-friendly area known for its peaceful residential streets and convenient access to amenities.
-With a population of 11,333, the suburb offers a balanced lifestyle, appealing to both families and professionals.
-The median age of 39 suggests a mature community, with many residents enjoying the suburb's proximity to schools, parks, and shopping centers.
+Wishart, located in the southern suburbs of Brisbane, is a family-friendly area known for its peaceful residential streets and community-oriented atmosphere.
+With a population of 11,333, the suburb offers a balanced lifestyle that appeals to both families and professionals.
+The median age of 39 suggests a mature community, with many residents enjoying the stability and amenities that Wishart provides.

 Wishart infrastructure, key developments and investment opportunities